blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 * Initial working version.
 Exposes all Catenis API methods (as of version 0.6 of the Catenis API), but does not include support for notifications.

 == Upgrade Notice ==

+= 2.2.0 =
+Upgrade to this version to take advantage of the new features found in version 0.10 of the Catenis Enterprise API.

 = 2.1.0 =
 Upgrade to this version to take advantage of the new features found in version 0.9 of the Catenis Enterprise API, and to improve the end user's experience when using Google Chrome.